MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - Use a dedicated service principal name (SPN) to execute management group management operations, subscription management operations, and role assignment.
 This reduces the number of users who have elevated rights, following least-privilege guidelines.

-- Assign the `user access administrator` Azure AD role at the root management group scope (`\`) to grant the SPN mentioned above access at the root level.
-After the SPN is granted permissions, the `user administrator access` role can be safely removed.
-This ensures only the SPN is part of the `user administrator access` role.
+- Assign the `User Access Administrator` Azure RBAC role at the root management group scope (`/`) to grant the SPN mentioned above access at the root level.
+After the SPN is granted permissions, the `User Access Administrator` role can be safely removed.
+This ensures only the SPN is part of the `User Access Administrator` role.

-- Assign `contributor` permission to the SPN mentioned above at the root management group scope (`\`), which allows tenant-level operations.
+- Assign `Contributor` permission to the SPN mentioned above at the root management group scope (`/`), which allows tenant-level operations.
 This ensures that the SPN can be used to deploy and manage resources to any subscription within your organization.

-- Create a platform management group under the root management group to support common platform policy and role-based access control (RBAC) assignment.
+- Create a `platform` management group under the root management group to support common platform policy and role-based access control (RBAC) assignment.
 This ensures that different policies can be applied to the subscriptions used for your Azure foundation, and that the billing for common resources is centralized in one set of foundational subscriptions.

-- Limit the number of Azure Policy assignments made at the root management group scope.
+- Limit the number of Azure Policy assignments made at the root management group scope (`/`).
 This minimizes debugging inherited policies in lower-level management groups.

 - Do not create any subscriptions under the root management group.
 This ensures that subscriptions don't only inherit the small set of Azure policies assigned at the root-level management group, which don't represent a full set necessary for a workload.